Stocks end higher on Wall Street, still post weekly losses - NewsBreak

 “Today was the first day that the market didn’t have to deal with disappointing economic data,” said Willie Delwiche, investment strategist at All Star Charts.
 “We also need to remember it's a Friday in August, not typically an environment where we look for big signals out of the market.”

-With earnings season winding down, investors got to see quarterly report cards from mostly retailers this week.
-On Friday, Ross Stores fell 2.7%, the biggest decline among S&P 500 companies, after issuing a full-year forecast that fell short of Wall Street’s expectations.
-Foot Locker jumped 7.3% after blowing past analysts’ forecasts for its latest quarter.

-Fund managers aren’t expecting much volatility this month as investors will have little data to work with.
-August also tends to be a popular time for investors to take vacations, so trading volume typically declines.
-September tends to be a much more volatile month once Wall Street is back to work.

-Still, next week could provide Wall Street with more insight on what the Federal Reserve may do about inflation.
-Earlier this week, minutes from the most recent Fed meeting showed that officials had discussed reducing the central bank’s bond-buying program later this year to start winding down some of the emergency measures that were implemented during the pandemic.
+The other potential issue keeping stocks held back is inflation.
+Earlier this week, minutes from the most recent Federal Reserve meeting showed that officials had discussed reducing the Fed's bond-buying program later this year to start winding down some of the emergency measures that were implemented during the pandemic.
 But they stopped short of setting a firm timeline.

 The Fed's annual conference in Jackson Hole, Wyoming next week could offer hints on when such tapering may begin.